VH-Lab/NDI-matlab/docs/reference/+ndi/+element/timeseries.m.md

   The ndi.element class always returns the clock type(s) of the element it is based on

-Help for ndi.element.timeseries/epochclock is inherited from superclass NDI.ELEMENT
+Help for ndi.element.timeseries/epochclock is inherited from superclass ndi.element
 ```

 ---